The Napa County civil grand jury exists to act as a watchdog for the public, but its demographic makeup doesn’t much resemble the public it serves.

 What is a grand jury?

-Civil grand juries are written into the state constitution and have the authority to investigate county offices, corporations and other matters deemed important to residents.
+Civil grand juries are written into the state constitution and have the authority to investigate county offices and other matters deemed important to residents.
 People tend to confuse grand juries with the juries that oversee criminal cases, which are randomly selected from a pool of voters.

 The Napa County Superior Court reviews applications, conducts interviews and narrows down the pool to 30 people, then conducts a random draw.
 The first 19 picked make it to the jury and the other 11 applicants become alternates.